MIT-LCP/mimic-website/content/tabledetail/icustayevents.md

 ## `FIRST_WARDID`, `LAST_WARDID`

 `FIRST_WARDID` and `LAST_WARDID` contain the first and last ICU unit in which the patient stayed.
-Note that the highest section grouping in the hospital database is a ward.
+Note the grouping of physical locations in the hospital database is referred to as ward.
 Though in practice ICUs are not referred to as wards, the hospital database technically tracks ICUs as "wards with an ICU cost center".
 As a result, each ICU is associated with a `WARDID`.

 ## `INTIME`, `OUTTIME`